Sixth-Finger / Sixth-Toe Capacitive Stylus

 thingiverse

 *** This design has been superseded by the design at https://www.thingiverse.com/thing:3483326 and is no longer supported **** This design was inspired by a request posted to the ATMakers.org page on Facebook for a way to make a capacitive stylus that could be used by people with limited finger control.
-When I asked the poster to describe the device further I was pointed to a commercial device available on Amazon called the Sixth Digit by Handizap Capacitive Touchscreen Finger Stylus Ring (https://www.amazon.com/Handizap-Capacitive-Touchscreen-Finger-Stylus/dp/B016X2GMZK).
-I read through the comments of customers who had purchased the product and found that there were some fundamental issues with the design: • “Couldn't get them to stop rotating around my finger and you can't squeeze them to tight because it'll cut the circulation off in you pinky finger.
-Just the little bit I did use them I noticed that whatever the tip was made of it had already started to wear out pretty fast.” • “Worthless.
+When I asked the poster to describe the device further, I was pointed to a commercial device available on Amazon called the Sixth Digit by Handizap Capacitive Touchscreen Finger Stylus Ring (https://www.amazon.com/Handizap-Capacitive-Touchscreen-Finger-Stylus/dp/B016X2GMZK).
+I read through the comments of customers who had purchased the product and found that there were some fundamental issues with the design: • "Couldn't get them to stop rotating around my finger, and you can't squeeze them too tight because it'll cut off circulation in your pinky finger.
+Just a little bit of use showed me that whatever the tip was made of, it had already started to wear out pretty fast." • "Worthless.
 They spin around your finger.
-At 2 for $30 I laughed at myself at how I got ripped off.
-Looks like something you would get out of a gumball machine.
-Don't waste your money.” • “Good idea but ring won't stay tight on finger” I chose a design that would mount to both the user’s little finger and ring finger to prevent the rotation and found some high quality capacitive tips (https://www.amazon.com/gp/product/B074XVH3JP/ref=oh_aui_detailpage_o08_s00?ie=UTF8&psc=1) for about $0.60 apiece.
-I experimented with using a simple bolt as a conductor from the tip to the user’s finger as well as special conductive PLA from ProtoPasta (https://www.amazon.com/gp/product/B01BDL4BY0/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1).
+At 2 for $30, I laughed at myself for how I got ripped off.
+Looks like something you'd get from a gumball machine.
+Don't waste your money." • "Good idea but the ring won't stay tight on my finger" I chose a design that would mount to both the user's little finger and ring finger to prevent rotation, and found some high-quality capacitive tips (https://www.amazon.com/gp/product/B074XVH3JP/ref=oh_aui_detailpage_o08_s00?ie=UTF8&psc=1) for about $0.60 apiece.
+I experimented with using a simple bolt as a conductor from the tip to the user's finger, as well as special conductive PLA from ProtoPasta (https://www.amazon.com/gp/product/B01BDL4BY0/ref=oh_aui_detailpage_o04_s00?ie=UTF8&psc=1).
 Both solutions work well and cost about the same - $1.00 to $1.50 per stylus, which is a savings of about $12 over the commercial product.
 The bolted stylus requires a 5 mm hex head bolt and two hex nuts.
-[The length of the bolt depends on the length of the desired stylus.]
-The conductive stylus requires only a single hex nut and the post can be arbitrarily long (or short).
-For greater customization, the post of the stylus is a separate component as is each of the rings so each component can be printed out of a different filament and each ring can have a different diameter to better fit the user’s fingers.
-I have included simple sizing rings that can be printed and tried before selecting a particular sized final ring to slice and print.
-I provide STL files for the posts in a variety of lengths and STL for the rings in a variety of internal diameters from 10 mm to 30 mm.
-Finally, I discovered that, by simply rotating the mounting point of certain ring types about 90 degrees, the same fundamental design could be used to attach the stylus to an individual’s foot.
-The larger diameter rings are particularly useful for that application.
+The length of the bolt depends on the desired length of the stylus.
+The conductive stylus requires only one hex nut and can have an arbitrarily long post.
+For greater customization, each component is a separate part, allowing users to print out components from different filaments and choose rings with different diameters to fit their fingers better.
+I included simple sizing rings that can be printed and tried before selecting a particular sized final ring to slice and print.
+STL files are provided for the posts in various lengths and for the rings in internal diameters ranging from 10 mm to 30 mm.
+I discovered that by rotating the mounting point of certain ring types about 90 degrees, the same design can be used to attach the stylus to an individual's foot.
+Larger diameter rings are particularly useful for this application.
 You can get detailed information about the process for selecting components and assembling each stylus by visiting our web page (https://wp.me/P9evBA-25).
 Note that everything you need for 3D printing is included in the ZIPX file.
-Ignore the STL files included on this page, They are just for illustration.
+Ignore the STL files on this page, as they are just for illustration.
 Enjoy!
 Sixth Finger Stylus in action: https://youtu.be/vL_oSGm0IBw Sixth Toe Stylus in action: https://youtu.be/TNfXjLh_Skw A very long stylus made of conductive filament: https://youtu.be/esuzNmWnNLg

 Download Model from thingiverse